 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 Opportunities to practice dealing with emotions in childhood can be undermined in a variety of ways.
-That being said, one of the most common ways to lose out on opportunities to practice emotions in childhood is when caregivers invalidate feelings, and therefore suggest to the child that IT IS NOT OK to have feelings and to take the time to process feeling.
+That being said, one of the most common ways to lose out on opportunities to practice emotions in childhood is when caregivers invalidate feelings and therefore suggest to the child that IT IS NOT OK to have feelings and to take the time to process feeling.
 To invalidate feelings, in general, means to inform another human being (perhaps subtly or directly) that “he shouldn’t be feeling that way”, or “he doesn’t need to be feeling that way”, that “there isn’t any time to deal with feeling”, or that “feelings are bad and shouldn’t even be expressed”.
-This type of invalidating language often happens right in the context of conversations and life experiences between children and caregivers, and therefore can be hard to notice and modify.
+This invalidating language often happens right in the context of conversations and life experiences between children and caregivers, and therefore can be hard to notice and modify.

-Imagine having a skin burn or skin infection that doesn’t heal, and that the area frequently gets poked or prodded in the midst of living life; this is similar to having emotional intolerances or sensitivities that aren’t guided or corrected in childhood and then remain difficult to deal with in adulthood.
+Imagine having a skin burn or skin infection that doesn’t heal, and that the area frequently gets poked or prodded in the midst of living life; this is similar to having emotional intolerances or sensitivities that aren’t guided or corrected in childhood and then remain challenging to deal with in adulthood.

 It is essential that adults who are lacking emotional mastery and who develop full-blown BPD find a therapy process to learn how to take this responsibility.
 Being in relationships and not yet having developed this emotional understanding and mastery can be torture, both for the person struggling with BPD and for his or her partner (or others close to the suffering person).
-Learning how to validate feelings in conversations can be one of the most loving actions taken by anyone associating with someone who has BPD, because it prompts a struggling person learn how to do this for him or herself.
+Learning how to validate feelings in conversations can be one of the most loving actions taken by anyone associating with someone who has BPD because it prompts a struggling person to learn how to do this for him or herself.
 Validating will also work to help a person struggling with emotions to begin settling down.
 To learn more about how to validate and the benefits of validation, please see these two other articles I have written on the subject… Article 1, Article 2.